MWL Subrogation And Insurance Litigation College

 In most states, when an employee makes a third-party recovery, the workers’ comp carrier usually has certain rights of recovery and/or reimbursement, together with a specific right to a credit against its obligation to pay future workers’ comp benefits based on the amount of the claimant’s third-party net recovery, or some formula set forth by state law.
 Plaintiffs’ lawyers continue to throw every obstacle in the paths of subrogation carriers, seeking to diminish or eliminate altogether your right of recovery.
 Carriers cannot always assume that simply because there is a recovery, they can stop making future benefit payments.
 Unfortunately, most states have certain requirements and statutory or regulatory filings which must be made before a carrier has a legitimate and contestable right to stop making benefit payments and take down a large reserve.
 This course focuses on understanding and properly complying with those requirements.

-WC – 601 Workers’ Compensation Subrogation In Construction Settings
+WC – 601 – Iowa Workers’ Compensation Subrogation: Steps To Avoid Subrogation Traps

-WC – 701 Workers’ Compensation And Employer Contribution
+WC – 701 Illinois Workers’ Compensation And Employer Contribution

 As part of the social contract with employers, employers are liable for unlimited medical expenses and lost wage benefits for employees injured in the course and scope of employment.
 In exchange, they receive statutory immunity.
 They cannot be sued by employees or other tortfeasors for the work-related injury.
 That is, unless you are an employer in Illinois.
 The radical departure from exclusive remedy protection in the Land of Lincoln has led to extreme examples of large statutory liens being waived or seriously compromised due to the ubiquitous threat of employer negligence – even when there isn’t any.
 Workers’ comp subrogation practitioners in Illinois must be familiar with the nuances of employer contribution and the problems it creates when injected into the already unstable social formula known as workers’ compensation.
 This webinar focuses on the nitty-gritty details of employer contribution in Illinois, how it affects subrogation liens, its interplay with the Illinois Joint Tortfeasor Contribution Act, the judicial creation of the “Kotecki” cap, how, when, and why the cap can be waived, and an examination of the difficult decisions a carrier has to make when faced with a large workers’ compensation lien and the defense of the employer under its Employer Liability coverage.
 It covers specific recommendations and suggested practices for the subrogation practitioner as well as the liability adjuster facing potentially unlimited exposure of its insured employer.
 Special Guest Panelist: Attorney Heath Sherman, with Leahy, Eisenberg & Fraenkel, Ltd., Chicago, Illinois (Licensed in State of Illinois).

-Gary L. Wickert offers his views on trends in workers’ compensation subrogation, the erosion of exclusive remedy, and claims challenges presented by employee leasing and other issues he believes claims professionals should be aware of and considering as they go forth in 2016.
+Gary L. Wickert offers his views on trends in workers’ compensation subrogation, the erosion of exclusive remedy, and claims challenges presented by employee leasing and other issues he believes claims professionals should be aware of and considering as they go forward.

 PR – 101 Introduction To Property And Casualty Subrogation